Painful (album): Reception and legacy

 Music critic Robert Christgau gave Painful a score of A-minus, and wrote: "This is not the forbidding experimentation of an aspiring vanguard.
 This is the fooling around of folks who like to go out on Saturday night and make some noise--and then go home humming it."

 In recent years, Painful has become regarded as a significant step for Yo La Tengo in their discography.
 In a biography of the band, AllMusic's Mark Deming dubbed it "their first masterpiece", seeing it push them "in a multitude of new directions, significantly expanding [their] palette of sounds and textures."
 Reflecting on it in a 20th anniversary review, Spectrum Cultures Rodger Coleman called it "revelatory, ageless and sublime."
 He saw it as the album "where they first came together as a real band," as well as showing "a substantial refinement of sound and approach."

-In 2014, Stuart Berman of Pitchfork gave the album's 30th anniversary reissue a score of 9.6 out of 10, and wrote: "From this point on, Yo La Tengo could no longer be described as mere Velvet Underground wannabes, and within just a few years, you’d be hard-pressed to even call them a rock band anymore.
+In 2014, Stuart Berman of Pitchfork gave the album's reissue on the band's 30th anniversary a score of 9.6 out of 10, and wrote: "From this point on, Yo La Tengo could no longer be described as mere Velvet Underground wannabes, and within just a few years, you’d be hard-pressed to even call them a rock band anymore.
 But then, such a free-ranging future seemed almost predestined when, after a decade of playing the rock'n'roll classicist, Kaplan opened up Painful by declaring, 'let’s be undecided.'
 As Yo La Tengo’s post-Painful path would prove, indecision has never sounded so assured."